 The Thunder Bay FIeld Naturalists offer walks (field trips), talks (general meetings/indoor lectures) and workshops depending on the time of year.
-There is also an active Juniors Program for the young and young-at-heart.
+There is also a selection of youth programs for the young and young-at-heart.

 Use the arrows in the top corners of the calendar to navigate to the month you wish to view.